Ptrskay3/pysprint-cli/README.md

 - TOP PRIORITY:

+  - Currently there are lots of duplication around, because I focusen on "getting the job done".
+Later it should be corrected..
   - refactor and clean up
   - add field: disable printing from Python
   - features for audit + cli integration